Patrick O’Connor is the Coroner for the district of Mayo.

 Patrick has over 40 years of legal experience.
 He has achieved significant results for clients.
 He is a well recognised and authoritative arbitrator, negotiator and mediator.
 In 1998, he was president of the Law Society of Ireland.
 He is currently a board member of the Irish Sports Council and was, until 2014, the vice-chairman of the Press Council of Ireland.
 Patrick serves on a number of philanthropic, sporting and commercial bodies.
 He is the Coroner for Mayo East since 1989.

-Paul is the deputy Coroner for the District of Mayo.
-In October 2016 Paul was appointed a Chairman with the Mental Health Commission.
+William is the deputy Coroner for the District of Mayo.